 - Carrying and loading equipment and materials

-For anyone interested in being an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
-Many programs extend classes to cover related subjects, such as electrical theory and safety practices.
+To start as an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as sufficient on-site work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers then have the option to become certified through any number of organizations, including the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.

-The average salary of an HVAC helper will be dependent on their total experience, the region where they work and the specific company they're working for.
+The average salary of an HVAC helper varies depending on factors such as their level of experience, the region where they work and which company they end up working for.

-Based on findings from the Bureau of Labor Statistics, average yearly wage for HVAC helpers hovers around $37,000, though a few HVAC helpers may have an opportunity to earn more.
-With experience and additional training, HVAC helpers can graduate into truly professional HVAC technicians, earning higher average salaries.
+According to the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, although some HVAC helpers can eventually earn more.
+With experience and completing more training, HVAC helpers can transition to becoming truly professional HVAC technicians, earning higher average salaries.